SynthAgent: Adapting Web Agents with Synthetic Supervision: Related Work

 \subsection{Synthetic data for Web Agents}

-Inspired by the success of distilling knowledge from large LLMs into smaller models~\citep{wang2023selfinstructaligninglanguagemodels,alpaca,xu2023wizardlm,wang2023democratizing}, synthetic data has been increasingly used to train web agents. \citet{he2024openwebvoyager} introduce self-instruct for agentic task generation, where it mainly operates on the surface of websites, thus the synthesized tasks are often simple and repetitive.
-AgentTrek~\citep{xu2024agenttrek} collects training data by scraping web tutorials from offline corpus, which are often outdated and not feasible for new environments.
-WebSynthesis~\citep{gao2025websynthesisworldmodelguidedmctsefficient} employs a learned world model of web interfaces to simulate interactions, but its reliance on LLM-based environment can introduce additional hallucinations.
-Explorer~\citep{pahuja2025explorerscalingexplorationdrivenweb} synthesizes tasks and trajectories simultaneously and refines initial tasks based on observations.
-However, since these tasks are often underspecified at the beginning, the trajectories may contain substantial noise due to wandering.
-OS-Genesis~\citep{sun2025osgenesisautomatingguiagent} collects low-level actions through GUI exploration and infers high-level tasks from them.
-However, its task proposals rely solely on single-step environment changes, often leading to severe hallucinations.
-Additionally, OS-Genesis explores environments via random actions, which produces repetitive tasks and inefficient exploration.
-To address these limitations in data quality and diversity, \ours introduces dual refinement for both task and trajectory synthesis, effectively reducing hallucinations and noise.
-Further, \ours uses elements categorization to guide exploration and task generation, enhancing both diversity and coverage of the synthesized data.
+Synthetic data has been increasingly used to train web agents~\citep{wang2023selfinstructaligninglanguagemodels,alpaca,xu2023wizardlm,wang2023democratizing}. \citet{he2024openwebvoyager} introduce self-instruct for agentic task generation, where it mainly operates on the surface of websites, thus the synthesized tasks are often simple and repetitive.
+AgentTrek~\citep{xu2024agenttrek} collects training data by scraping web tutorials from offline corpus, which can be outdated and not feasible for new environments.
+Synatra~\citep{ou2024synatra} generates offline HTML trajectories by injecting web knowledge from external sources (e.g., wikiHow) without interacting with real websites, which limits the grounding of synthesized data.
+NNetNav~\citep{murty2025nnetnavunsupervisedlearningbrowser} employs an LLM-based trajectory labeler to prune exploration based on instruction hierarchies, but does not address data quality issue.
+WebSynthesis~\citep{gao2025websynthesisworldmodelguidedmctsefficient} employs a learned world model of web interfaces to simulate interactions, but its LLM-based environment can introduce additional hallucinations.
+OpenCUA~\citep{wang2025opencua} shows that richer supervision signals annotated by human can substantially improve agent training.
+In contrast, \ours focuses on fully synthetic task and trajectory supervision without human annotation, integrating additional signals into our synthesis pipeline is a complementary future direction.

+Two recent works are most related to ours.
+Explorer~\citep{pahuja2025explorerscalingexplorationdrivenweb} refines underspecified initial tasks during execution, but produces noisy trajectories due to wandering and endless refinement.
+OS-Genesis~\citep{sun2025osgenesisautomatingguiagent} pioneered reverse task synthesis through random GUI exploration, but suffers from hallucinations in single-step-based task proposals and inefficient coverage.
+In contrast, \ours introduces structural improvements: (1) categorized exploration for systematic coverage and improved task diversity, (2) task refinement that detects and corrects hallucinations based on actual observations, and (3) trajectory refinement with global context that removes noise from task edits or agent wandering.